oyamo/electrify-x16/README.md

 Custom Instruction Set Assembler and Simulator built with **Golang**

-The assembler takes in plain/text assembly code and encodes it into a bytecode format consisting of 16-bit numbers.
+The assembler takes in plain/text assembly code and encodes it into machine code, a bytecode format consisting of 16-bit numbers.
 This gives the simulator the ability to interprate and execute the program.

 In addition to the assembler, there is a simulator for the custom machine instructions.
 This simulator takes the output of the assembler and executes it correctly, allowing us to test our programs and ensure they are functioning as intended.